NRI Income Tax & Compliance

 Illustration

 Suppose Mr. A is an Indian resident having INR 1,00,000 per annum.
-Recently, he sold his equity shares of INR 4,00,000 and earned a short-term capital gain on them.
+Recently, he sold his equity shares for INR 4,00,000, resulting in a short-term capital gain.
 Additionally, he also had an income of INR 50,000 from other sources.
 Now, based on the mentioned information, calculate the STCG tax applicable to him.

 Salary Income INR 1,00,000